Andrew Street High School

 - Lunch Tray

 Propel Andrew Street High School is pleased to offer qualifying juniors and seniors the opportunity to be dual-enrolled at Point Park University, where they are able to experience the rigors of higher education, begin accumulating college credits, and explore areas of academic interest.
-For more information regarding the dual enrollment program, please email Ms. Angel Kendall.
+For more information regarding the dual enrollment program, please email Ms. Brittany Taylor.

 Internships for Career Readiness